json420/degu/doc/rgi.rst

        headers, they cannot simply pass to a WSGI application the same ``start_response()`` callable they received from the server

-    4. A reverse-proxy (aka gateway) application is a good model for the needs of middleware; in particular, we should not require middleware components to re-parse or otherwise transform any values in order to use them (for example, a reverse-proxy generally needs to use the full request headers in its own HTTP client request)
+    4. A `reverse-proxy`_ (aka gateway) application is a good model for the needs of middleware; in particular, we should not require middleware applications to re-parse or otherwise transform any values in order to use them (for example, a reverse-proxy generally needs to use the full request headers in its own HTTP client request)

     5. WSGI is somewhat ambiguous about Transfer-Encoding vs Content-Length, especially in the request body, but also in the response body; RGI aims